stevendwood/html5-dropzone/README.md

     </script>
 ```

-### Drag sources
+## Drag sources

 ### Using ``draggable()``

-The draggable function lets you specify nodes that can be dragged, what gets put into the data transfer and a way to customise the drag image.
-Depending on what you want to do, you don't have to use this function at all, however, if you want a customised drag image to work cross browser (read on IE) then you need to use it...
+Depending on what you want to do, you don't have to use this function at all, however, if you want a customised drag image to work cross browser (read on IE) then you do need to use it.

+The draggable function lets you specify nodes that can be dragged, what gets put into the data transfer, what the allowed effects are and a way to customise the drag image.

 #### Basic use